 Storage space is at a premium in small apartments, but you can greatly expand the storage capacity of your space with a few creative small apartment storage ideas.
 Start by adding floating shelves in your apartment.
 You can use these shelves to store books, DVDs, trophies, vacation mementos, and more.
 They’ll take up far less space than large bookshelves.

 Fall in love with command hooks.
 These are hooks that you can stick to walls, cabinets, and other flat surfaces without harming the surface (which makes them excellent for renters).
-Command hooks can be used to hang your keys by the front door, mount spatter pans and oven mitts in the kitchen, hang coats in the entryway or hold hats in your bedroom.
+Command hooks can be used to hang your keys by the front door, mount spatter pans and oven mitts in the kitchen, hang coats in the entryway, or hold hats in your bedroom.
 Once you get started with command hooks, you won’t be able to stop using them.

 Next, invest in closet organizers.
 You can find many organizational systems at various price points.
 Organizers allow you to make the best use of every inch of your closet space, allowing you to add additional clothing bars, drawers, cubbies, and more.